Shanna Moakler: Personal life

-On October 30, 2004, Moakler married Travis Barker, the drummer for the bands Blink-182, +44, Box Car Racer and The Transplants and formerly of The Aquabats.
+On October 30, 2004, Moakler married Travis Barker, the drummer for the band Blink-182.
 Moakler and Barker have two children, a son and daughter.
 Barker filed for divorce from Moakler on August 8, 2006.
 Later it was reported that Barker was seeing Paris Hilton.
 Tensions between Hilton and Moakler led to a confrontation at Los Angeles nightclub Hyde Lounge in early October.
 Hilton and Moakler each accused the other of battery in separate complaints filed with the Los Angeles Police Department.
-Hilton claimed Moakler had punched her in the jaw and shouted at her, while Moakler stated that Paris Latsis (Hilton's ex-boyfriend) bent her wrists, poured a drink on her and shoved her down stairs.
 Ultimately, no charges came out of the altercation.

-In early 2007, Barker and Moakler both indicated that they had reconciled.
 In February 2008, Barker told People magazine "No, I'm no longer with her [...]
 We were actually divorced a few days ago."

-On September 19, 2008, Barker was injured when the Learjet 60 in which he was a passenger crashed outside of Columbia, South Carolina.
-He was transported to the Joseph M. Still Burn Center in Augusta, Georgia, where he was listed in critical condition.
-Shanna Moakler reported to US Weekly magazine that she was supposed to fly with Barker but had a "bad feeling" warning her not to.

-From February 2014 to July 2019, Moakler was in a relationship with Hells Angels biker, Bryan Sollima.

-On December 7, 2014, the police were called to Moakler and Barker's shared home in Los Angeles after the former couple got into a verbal argument.
-They made criminal threats against one another and it led to the two of them getting arrested.
+On December 7, 2014, the police were called to Moakler and Barker's shared home in Los Angeles after the former couple got into a verbal argument which led to the two of them getting arrested.
 However, no charges were filed against either party.
 In June 2016, it was reported that Moakler and Barker were amicably co-parenting their two children.

+In 2024, Moakler began dating actor Greg Vaughan.